MagneticPanda/monitor-audio-leakage/README.md

 > TODO: Insert a solution architecture

 The solution consists of the following main components:
 - CloudWatch Logs Subscription Filter - A subscription filter that ingests real-time CloudWatch logs for the Connect instance log group.
 This filter detects incoming log events which sets the recording and analytics behaviour.
-Any identified records are cached into the DynamoDB table with an `INITIALISED` status.
+Any event matching these criteria is cached into the DynamoDB table with an `INITIALISED` status.
 - DynamoDB Table - A non-relational database that caches the recording state of calls.
 See the DDB Table Strategy section for more information.
 - Step Function - The state machine that orchestrates the polling and updating of the recording state of calls.
 See the Step Function Strategy section for more information.